Phasianus: Species

 The genus contains just two species.

 The common pheasant (P. colchicus) has about 30 recognised subspecies forming five or six distinct groups; one is only found on the island of Taiwan off the southern coast of continental China, and the rest on the Asian mainland, reaching west to the Caucasus.
 Some subspecies have been introduced to Europe, North America and elsewhere, where they have hybridized and become well established.

-The green pheasant (P. versicolor) is a species from Japan that which the fossil record suggest diverged about 2.0–1.8 million years ago from P. colchicus.
+The green pheasant (P. versicolor) is a species from Japan that the fossil record suggests diverged about 2.0–1.8 million years ago from P. colchicus.

 Fossil remains of a Phasianus pheasant have been found in Late Miocene rocks in China.
 Additionally, fossil material belonging to a new species of Phasianus was described in 2020 as P. bulgaricus.
 The fossils were recovered from Miocene (Turolian) strata in Bulgaria.
 Thus, like many other phasianid genera, this lineage dates back more than 5,000,000 years.